 - a.
 Total customer volume requirement on a single meter exceeds three (3) MBTUs/hour - b.
 Temporary heat for construction - c.
 Special manufacturing loads - d.
 Elevated pressure requires a rotary meter instead of a traditional meter.
 The active level of elevated pressure will determine the size of the rotary meter required.
-See Figures 8.5, 8.6, and 8.7 for the designs of a 5M, 2M/3M, and 7M Rotary Meter.
+See Figure 9-6 for the design of a D1000, Figure 9-7 and 9-8 for the designs of a 2M/3M and 5M Rotary Meter.